Schlaubischlump/LocationSimulator/README.md

 Help is always appreciated, whether it are bug fixes or features!
 E.g accessibility support is still to be implemented, especially for the popup menu.

 ## Enhancement ideas
-- Change Refresh Symbol
+- ~~Change Refresh Symbol~~
+- ~~Set mac location as iOS device location~~
+- Allow following a predefined route from a gpx file
 - Add license to Preference Window
-- Set mac location as iOS device location
+- Accessibility support
 - Sort devices in alphabetical order ?
-- Accessibility support
 - AppleScript support
 - Help menu entry
-- Allow following a predefined route from a gpx file
-- If you have any other idea, let me know !